rmsykes/concert-recall/readme.md

 ## Project Explanation:

 Purpose of project as a problem statement: <br>
 This site/application allows concert goers to document their past live shows they have attended.
 Also allows music lovers to view past live shows from their favorite bands in one space.
+Lastly shows users information on concert venues.

 Target end user: <br>